jsoendermann/blueMandoTools/Readme.md

     /sentences/lookup/<sentence>
     /assets/<file>

-/vocab/ and /sentences/ are handled by small anonymous functions that deliver the static html and /assets/ is handled by a http.FileServer that serves all the assets.
+/vocab/ and /sentences/ are handled by small anonymous functions that deliver statc html and /assets/ is handled by a http.FileServer that serves all the assets.
 Most of the code in blueServer.go is responsible for the json api at /vocab/lookup/ and /sentences/lookup/.

 This api is called by the coffee script code which sends ajax requests to the server when the user wants to look up words or sentences.